See these Broadway shows for back-to-school season

-Get schooled by these Broadway musicals and plays about real-life people, which are much more entertaining than a history lecture.
+Get schooled by these Broadway musicals and plays that students and any curious mind can learn from — and they're more entertaining than a history lecture.

-From colonial history in Hamilton and 1776 to the Civil Rights Movement in Baldwin and Buckley at Cambridge, history is indeed happening in Manhattan and beyond.
-Get schooled on these Broadway and Off-Broadway shows about history, and get tickets to them now for less than class tuition.
+Get schooled at these Broadway and Off-Broadway shows for back-to-school season, and get tickets to them now for less than class tuition.

 Any student learning about European history will no doubt hear about British King Henry VIII, the father of Queen Elizabeth I who had six wives.
 The musical Six is about those wives, who each sing energetic pop songs about their lives and what it was like to be married to a king (hint: it's not all gowns and giant ruffles).
 Besides telling you about their relationships with Henry, though, they also share what their lives were like beyond him.
 You will leave humming the songs, and you won't even need that "divorced, beheaded, died, divorced, beheaded, survived" rhyme to remember which wife is which.